CuarzoSoftware/SRM/doxygen/md/Envs.md

 Where N can be 2 = Double or 3 = Triple buffering.

-> Using triple buffering can offer a smoother experience by allowing a new frame to be rendered while a page flip is pending, however, it does require more resources.
+> Triple buffering can provide a smoother experience by allowing a new frame to be rendered while a page flip is pending.
+However, it consumes more memory and power and can introduce some latency.

 ## Direct Scanout